-Data managers are responsible for running several automated and manual checks on incoming data (see 7.10.6).
-When possible, these checks should be made daily:
+Data managers are responsible for running several data quality checks on incoming data.
+When possible, these checks should be made daily but at a minimum every three days:

-- 1. The results of automated data quality checks (pre-programmed into SurveyCTO) will arrive in an email to data managers' inboxes each morning.
-Data managers should first check this email, which will flag any survey forms on the server that have triggered warnings and have been held for review. - 2.
-Data managers will check each of the survey forms warnings and respond accordingly via the SurveyCTO desktop platform.
+- 1. Data managers will run a series of data quality checks via the SurveyCTO Data Explorer platform.
+These checks consist of i) verifying that the sampling strategy has been followed, including analysing GPS coordinates, ii) checking enumerator performance, iii) checking for outliers, iv) checking for re-interviews and v) checking any 'other' responses to see if they have any question for enumerators on the written response recorded.
 Data managers should communicate with enumerators and supervisors accordingly to resolve any issues.
 This could involve enumerators and supervisor revisiting or calling respondents to clarify any issues.
 Once issues are resolved, data managers can approve the form, which will then be uploaded to the server.
-Data managers can edit incorrect values, with input from the fieldwork team, before approving the form. - 3.
-Data managers will also run a series of manual data quality checks.
-These are to be completed on the SurveyCTO (see 7.10.6).
-Manual checks include verifying that the sampling strategy has been followed, including analysing GPS coordinates and checking for re-interviews.
-This also includes checking any 'other' responses to see if they have any question for enumerators on the written response recorded.
-Again, data managers can communicate with enumerators and supervisors to clarify any issues. - 4.
-Next, data managers will need to identify 10% of survey forms to be back-checked by supervisors.
-In the daily email from SurveyCTO, alongside survey forms that have been held for review due to triggering warnings, a random 10% of survey forms from the previous day will be held for review.
-Data managers will note down the interview IDs of this 10% and inform supervisors in the supervisor Whatsapp group. - 5.
-Data managers should also check the back-check forms completed by the supervisors on the SurveyCTO platform.
-In particular, they should check that the interview IDs they highlighted the day before are completed.
-Data managers should also check the percentage of back-check forms that have more than two mistakes and communicate with supervisors about any failed back-checks in the Whatsapp group.
-After running all checks, data managers will send the fieldwork team any necessary updates to the supervisor Whatsapp group.
-Details that data managers must communicate to the supervisor Whatsapp group on a daily basis are: - Any issues that arise in automatic or manual checks - List of interview IDs for supervisors to back-check - List of any issues in the data that need to be clarified, including the relevant interview IDs and question numbers.
+Data managers can edit incorrect values, with input from the fieldwork team, before approving the form. - 2.
+Next, data managers will need to identify 10% of survey forms to be backchecked by supervisors.
+In the 'Review Workflow' section of SurveyCTO, a random 10% of survey forms from the previous day will be held for review.
+Data managers will note down the interview IDs of the selected 10% of interviews and inform supervisors in the supervisor WhatsApp group. - 3.
+Data managers should also check the backcheck forms completed by the supervisors on the SurveyCTO platform.
+Firstly they should ensure that supervisors have completed the identified backchecks .
+Data managers should cross-check the results of the backcheck forms with the original survey forms to identify if any mistakes were made by the enumerator.
+When two or more mistakes have been made, then the original interview has not passed the backcheck .
+The data manager should communicate with the relevant supervisor about any interview IDs that have not passed the backchecks in the WhatsApp group and appropriate action will need to be taken, for example closer monitoring of that particular enumerator, or if serious concerns, all respondents interviewed by a particular enumerator may need to be re-interviewed. - 4.
+Communicating with the field work team.
+After running all checks, data managers will send the fieldwork team any necessary updates to the supervisor WhatsApp group.
+Details that data managers must communicate to the supervisor WhatsApp group on a daily basis are: - Any issues that arise during quality checks - List of interview IDs for supervisors to backcheck - List of any specific issues in the data that need to be clarified, including the relevant interview IDs and question numbers.